-2.3.1.
-The application of the VERHIB model

-A detailed description of the biomarker approach using the VERHIB method is presented in our previous publications (Jansen et al., 2010; Jansen et al., 2013; Van Mourik & Jansen 2013).
-Briefly, the basis of the method lies in the unraveling of the preserved concentration patterns of $C{20}$ - $C{36}$ n-alkanes, which are exclusive to the epicuticular wax layers on leaves and roots of higher plants (Kolattukudy et al., 1976).
-While such an application in itself is not new (e.g. Pancost et al., 2002; Hughen et al., 2004) the novelty of our approach lies in the application of the VERHIB model that we specifically developed to unravel the mixed n-alkane signal encountered in soil or sedimentary archives (Jansen et al., 2010).
+A detailed description of the biomarker approach using the VERHIB method is presented in our previous publications (Jansen et al., 2010, 2013; Van Mourik and Jansen 2013).
+Briefly, the basis of the method lies in the unraveling of the preserved concentra-

+- tion patterns of C20-C36 n-alkanes, which are exclusive to the epicuticular wax layers on leaves and roots of higher plants (Kolattukudy et al., 1976).
+While such an application in itself is not new,(e.g. Pancost et al., 2002; Hughen et al., 2004) the novelty of our approach lies in the application of the VERHIB model that we specifically developed to unravel the mixed n-alkane signal encountered in soil or sedimentary archives - 10 (Jansen et al., 2010).
 The VERHIB model consists of a linear regression model that describes how a certain input of plant derived compounds such as n-alkanes over time in a certain archive at a certain location, results in accumulation of these compounds.
 An inversion of the forward model is used to reconstruct the accumulation encountered with depth into its most likely vegetation origin (Jansen et al., 2010).
-An important aspect of biomarker analysis using VERHIB is that it is an indirect reconstruction.
-While the biomarker patterns, in the present study the n-alkanes, are directly measured, the reconstruction into the most likely combination of vegetation biomass input responsible for the observed pattern is inferred by the model.
-For this, several parameters must be inputted into the model (Jansen et al., 2010) the most important of which is the selection of the expected plant species that have been responsible for the input of biomass in the archive in question, and subsequent inclusion of their n-alkane signature in the VERHIB reference base.
-In the present study, the selection of species to include was based on the (expected) crop history of the sites under study, as well as the anticipated origin of the stable fillings used as manure.

 An important matter of debate when using n-alkane patterns to reconstruct past vegetation input is the genotypic plasticity of the n-alkane patterns, in particular in relation to prevailing environmental factors such as climate (e.g. Shepherd and Griffiths, 2006).
 In a previous study focusing on vegetation of relevance for reconstructions in ecosystems in North-Western Europe where plaggic agriculture occurred, we found that while genotypic plasticity related to climatic factors may influence the signal, such influence does not eradicate the different vegetation origins (Kirkels et al., 2013).
-To limit external influences as much as possible, the vegetation selected for inclusion in the VERHIB reference base was sampled in close vicinity to the three study sites as much as possible.
-The first group of selected plant species concerned the main sources of stable fillings, used for the manure production: fermented litter from deciduous forest soils (Quercus robur, Betula pendula), grass sods from brook valleys (Molinia caerulea) and heath sods (Calluna vulgaris).
+To limit external influences as much as possible, relevant vegetation was sampled in close vicinity to the three study sites as much as possible.

+25 The first group of selected plant species concerned the main sources of stable fillings, used for the manure production: fermented litter from deciduous forest soils (Quercus robur, Betula pendula), grass sods from brook valleys (Molinia caerulea) and heath sods (Calluna vulgaris).

 The second group concerned crop species.
 Close to the educational Field Study Centre Orvelte (Drenthe) is a traditional plaggic field where they continued with the cultivation of traditional crop species.
 There we sampled Fagopyrum esculentum, Spergula arvensis, Avena sativa, Secale cereal, Spergula arvensis.
-The modern crop species Zea mays corn was sampled on the Posteles.
+Modern crop species like Zea mays corn and Solanum tuberosum were sampled on the Posteles.